 Fox Hollow - Sunnyvale, CA

-Over the years we have grown bit by bit and they expanded from one yard to two, creating a path that winds through two yards with many experiences including the original cemetery (evolved), pirate grotto, swamp, haunted forest, mad science lab and spider lair.
+Opens late October.
+Over the years they have grown bit by bit and they expanded from one yard to two, creating a path that winds through two yards with many experiences including the original cemetery (evolved), pirate grotto, swamp, haunted forest, mad science lab and spider lair.
 Every year some things change and some stay the same.
 The haunt has gotten bigger, smaller and then bigger again.
 It is always an adventure to create this haunt along with our friends who volunteer to build and act in the haunt.
 We invite you to come enjoy our haunt with us!

 Great America’s Halloween Haunt - Santa Clara, CA